James Slipper: International career

 Slipper was named in the squad for the Australia A national rugby union team's two matches against England in June 2010.

 On 12 June 2010, Slipper made his debut for the Australia national rugby union team against England at Perth.
-He is the 843rd player in history to represent Australia.
+He was the 843rd player in history to represent Australia.
 He quickly became a regular for the national team, playing in all six of Australia's matches in the 2010 Tri Nations Series.
 Slipper featured in 13 of the Wallabies 14 Tests during 2010.

 Slipper was chosen in Australia's 30-man squad for the 2011 Rugby World Cup.
 He played in all of Australia's games during the tournament.

+In August 2015, Slipper was named in the Wallabies 31-man squad for the 2015 Rugby World Cup in England.

 On 5 September 2015, he captained the Wallabies to a 47–10 victory over the United States at Soldier Field in Chicago, as part of their preparations for the 2015 Rugby World Cup.

+In August 2019, Slipper was named in the 31-man Wallabies squad for the 2019 Rugby World Cup in Japan.

-Slipper won his 100th cap for the Wallabies in a 24–22 victory over the All Blacks at Suncorp Stadium in Brisbane.
+In November 2020, Slipper won his 100th cap for the Wallabies in a 24–22 victory over the All Blacks at Suncorp Stadium in Brisbane.

+In August 2023, Slipper was named in the 33-man Wallabies squad for the 2023 Rugby World Cup in France.

 He won his 140th cap for the Wallabies in a 28–31 defeat to New Zealand on September 21st, 2024 at Accor Stadium in Sydney, overtaking George Gregan as the Wallabies' most capped player.

-Slipper called time on his international career after his 150th cap against New Zealand in the final round of the 2025 Rugby Championship.
+On 1 October 2025, Slipper called time on his international career after his 150th cap against New Zealand in the final round of the 2025 Rugby Championship.

+In June 2026, Slipper reversed his retirement from international rugby after answering an SOS call from Wallabies coach Joe Schmidt following an injury crisis to other squad members.
+Slipper was named in the Wallabies squad for July's Nations Championship.
+On 18 July 2026, Slipper played his 154th Test for the Wallabies in their 57-10 victory over Italy, becoming the second most-capped player in international rugby, surpassed only by Welsh lock Alun Wyn Jones.

+Coaching career

+On 10 September 2026, the ACT Brumbies announced Slipper as the new scrum coach for the Brumbies Super Rugby AUS team ahead of the 2026 campaign.